 Fundations Level 1 continues to build upon the print awareness skills introduced in kindergarten.
 During the Storytime activity, students demonstrate an understanding of the organization of basic features of print.
-During the Teach Trick Words activity, concepts of sentence structure are explicitly taught using manipulatives (Sentence Frames) to assist with the understanding that words make up sentences and sentences begin with a capital (or uppercase) letter and end with punctuation.
-During Sentence Dictation activities, students demonstrate many conventions of print; these include letter formation, punctuation, spacing between words, and writing from left to right.
-Additional practice in print awareness activities is provided with the stories available in the Fluency Kit, the Fundations Stories Set 1 books, the 64 titles in the Geodes® Level 1 Classroom Library, which align specifically with the scope and sequence of Fundations Level 1.
+During the Teach Trick Words activity concepts of sentence structure is explicitly taught using manipulatives (Sentence Frames) to assist with the understanding that words make up sentences and that sentences begin with a capital or uppercase letter and end with punctuation.
+During Sentence Dictation activities, students demonstrate many conventions of print including letter formation, punctuation, spacing between words, and writing from left to right.

+Additional practice in print awareness activities is provided with the stories in the Fluency Kit and the Fundations Stories Set 1 books as well as the 64 titles in the Geodes® Level 1 Classroom Library which aligns specifically with the scope and sequence of Fundations Level 1.